Latin names: Sardinops sagax

 Wild Caught - Australia

 The Australian sardine is a small, very fast-growing fish.
 It is an important prey species for a range of predators, such as Australian fur seals and species of tuna.
-Sardines are mainly used to feed southern bluefin tuna farmed off the SA coast rather than for human consumption.
-There are concerns about the potential for localised stock depletions within the SA fishery, but managers are taking steps to address this.
+There are a number of fisheries targeting Australian sardines around the country, with the largest fishery operating off SA.
+The sardines from this fishery are mainly used to feed southern bluefin tuna farmed off the SA coast, or used for feed in other fish farming operations, with a small amount available for human consumption.